YW-Hsiao/Tutorial/README.md

 Tutorial is important record about basic commands!!

 ## 1. GitHub
-1. If your repository is already existed in GitHub, you must first clone into your local site.
+1. If your repository has already existed in GitHub, you must first clone into your local site.
     ```ruby
     git clone <url>
     e.g. https://github.com/YW-Hsiao/Test